brillout/goldpage/docs/readme.template.md

 This practice is known as SSR (Server-Side Rendering).

-The main motivation of doing SSR is to make your page's content available to search engine and social site that crawler your' pages HTML.
+The main motivation of doing SSR is to make your page's content available to search engines and social sharing sites.

+Also, SSR faster time-to-first-print (but slower time-to-first-interaction)

+Also, the page and its `initialProps` have to be loaded

 We give a little overview of SSR's advantages and disadvantages and we further elaborate at [SSR or not to SSR?]().